 Participants

 A total of 25 people with ID participated in this study.
 One participant did not complete the AAP leaving 24 participants (11 women) aged between 21 and 66 years of age (M= 42.5 years).
 A clinical group (n = 11) was derived by inviting individuals who had been referred for psychological therapy to NHS services for PWID across an area in the North West of England.
-A non-clinical group (n = 13) was derived by recruiting individuals who were members of advocacy groups for PWID in the same region, and who had not previously accessed psychological therapy from NHS services (individuals recruited from this group were explicitly asked if they had received psychological therapy at the recruitment stage). , and provide clearer context to the interpretation of findings
+This criteria was broad, so as to maximise recruitment potential.
+Reasons for accessing psychological therapy included anxiety, low mood and generalised difficulties managing emotional states.
+A non-clinical group (n = 13) was derived by recruiting individuals who were members of advocacy groups for PWID in the same region, and who had not previously accessed psychological therapy from NHS services (individuals recruited from this group were explicitly asked if they had received psychological therapy at the recruitment stage).
+Due to availability of participants, we were limited to opportunity sampling rather than a matched groups design.
+Demographic and characteristic data was taken in order to better understand the nature of these two groups, and provide clearer context to the interpretation of findings.

 Individuals were invited to participate if they met the following inclusion criteria: assessed as able to access services for PWID; over the age of 18; ability to communicate verbally using the English language sufficiently to allow them to respond to the stimuli; ability to see the AAP stimuli; absence of neurodegenerative condition (e.g. dementia); capacity to provide informed consent for participation.
 One participant from an advocacy group (and therefore originally in the non-clinical group) disclosed having accessed therapy after all measures had been administered.
 A decision was made to retain their data, and include them in the clinical group for the purpose of analysis.
 Further consideration of this issue is addressed in the discussion.

+This study received clearance from a NHS Research Ethics Committee (REC reference 18/L0/1222, Protocol number UoL001356).

 Measures & Materials